mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/BroadcastTo.md

 ## Differences

-PyTorch: Broadcasts given tensors according to [Broadcasting-semantics](https://pytorch.org/docs/stable/notes/broadcasting.html#broadcasting-semantics)
-.
+PyTorch: Follow [certain rules](https://pytorch.org/docs/stable/notes/broadcasting.html#broadcasting-semantics) to broadcast several tensors of the input into 1 tensor.

 MindSpore：Broadcasts a given Tensor to a specified shape Tensor.